-Given the extreme concern over the safety of vaquitas in their natural habitat, CIRVA-8 recommended that the Mexican Government institute a carefully planned, step-wise attempt to determine whether some vaquitas can be caught and held in a temporary sanctuary until they can be safely returned to a gillnet-free environment.
+Given the extreme concern over the safety of vaquitas in their natural habitat, the eighth meeting of theComité Internacional para la Recuperación de la Vaquita (CIRVA-8), held in November 2016, recommended that the Mexican Government institute a carefully planned, step-wise attempt to determine whether some vaquitas could be caught and held in a temporary sanctuary until they could be safely returned to a gillnet-free environment.
 CIRVA-9 concluded that given the recent deaths of at least six animals since CIRVA-8 and the high levels of illegal fishing activity in the Upper Gulf, the only hope for the survival of the species in the short term was to capture vaquitas and bring them into human care.
 Therefore, CIRVA strongly endorsed the Vaquita Conservation, Protection and Recovery (VaquitaCPR) plan and recommended that as many individuals as possible be captured in October and November 2017 and held until the Upper Gulf is safe for their return.
-There is grave concern that the vaquita will follow the Yangtze River dolphin (baiji) and become the second cetacean species brought to extinction in the 21st century if further action is not taken to save the species.
+There was grave concern that the vaquita will follow the Yangtze River dolphin (baiji) and become the second cetacean species brought to extinction in the 21st century if further action is not taken to save the species.

 VaquitaCPR undertook an ambitious field season, based out of San Felipe, Mexico from 10 October to 10 November 2017.
 A team of 65 scientists from nine countries was on the water for five full days and eight partial days during the operational time frame as dictated by weather.
 Vaquitas, in groups of one to three, were seen on eight of these days.
 Catch nets were set on three days and two vaquitas were captured during field operations.
 As noted on the VaquitaCPR website, “The first animal, an immature female, was released after veterinarians determined she was not adapting to human care.
 The second animal, a mature female, that wasn’t pregnant or lactating, was released after not being able to adapt to human care at “El Nido.”
 During the second release emergency medical care was required.
 Despite heroic efforts by the veterinary team to save the animal’s life, she did not survive.”

 What the Commission Is Doing

-The Marine Mammal Commission supports the efforts of the Government of Mexico to address the threat to this critically endangered marine mammal – incidental mortality in illegal and legal fisheries bycatch and it has a long history of providing funding and international scientific and technical expertise to aid those efforts.
-The Commission has supported the meetings of the international recovery team (CIRVA) and international efforts to assess vaquita numbers and trends through acoustic monitoring, and it is committed to continuing to assist Mexico in its efforts to prevent the vaquita’s extinction.
-Commission staff serve as advisors to the VaquitaCPR program.
-Commissioner Frances Gulland, Scientific Advisor Randall Wells, and International and Policy Program Director Peter Thomas are on the leadership team for VaquitaCPR and participated in all aspects of planning and fieldwork.
+The Marine Mammal Commission supports U.S. government efforts with the Government of Mexico and the international community to address the threat to this critically endangered marine mammal – incidental mortality in illegal and legal fisheries bycatch – and it has a long history of providing funding and international scientific and technical expertise to aid those efforts.
+The Commission has supported the meetings of the international recovery team (CIRVA) and international efforts to assess vaquita abundance, trends, and the effectiveness of measures taken by Mexico to slow the species’ decline.
+The Commission has supported annual acoustic monitoring of this species since 2011 and it is committed to continuing to assist Mexico in its efforts to prevent the vaquita’s extinction.
+Members of Commission staff, Commissioners, and Scientific Advisors served as advisors to the VaquitaCPR program, were on the leadership team, and participated in all aspects of planning and fieldwork.